GabeMitchell23/gfm48FastRobots/Lab10/lab10Writeup.md

 <img src="prediction_step_pseduo.PNG" class="img-responsive" alt="" width= 800>

+## sensor_model
+The fourth function, sensor_model, determines how likely the actual sensor measurements are if the robot were in a position which returned the sensor readings given in the input.
+This is the inverse sensor model.
+Pseudo code for the inverse sensor model is below.

 # Code
 In the simulator, I used code written by Anya Parabow from the previous year's class.
-Her lab report for this lab as well as her code are linked here.
+Her lab report for this lab as well as her code are linked [here](https://youtu.be/qYq4uiy29VA](https://anyafp.github.io/ece4960/labs/lab11/).